CEXT-Dan/PyRx/READMEINSTALL.txt

 This setup writes two values to the registry, adds wxPython to PATH, adds autocomplete stubs path to PYTHONPATH.
 The stub files are for intellisense in Visual studio code

-see env.png in this folder
+see env.png and pyinstall.png in this folder

 Installs a .bundle in %ProgramData\Autodesk\ApplicationPlugins\PyRx.bundle ./PyRxHelp